GurudattaRK/TeraCrypt-v2.1/README.md

 - Just download the "TeraCrypt" & make sure you give it executable permissions & then run it & you can start encrypting your files.
 - If for some reason the TeraCrypt doesn't work for you (or your distro) then you can try compiling the application using others files avalaible here.
 Just follow the steps mentioned below.
 - You can either use the "C_sharedLib.so" or you can make one yourself by compiling the "SharedLib.c" file into a shared library using this command:
-- gcc -fPIC --shared SharedLib.c -o C_sharedLib.so -Wl,-Bsymbolic
+- gcc -fPIC --shared -C C_sharedLib.c -o C_sharedLib.so -Wl,-Bsymbolic
 - You might have to pip install some python modules like PyQt5,Tkinter etc. Install them if python prompts you to.
 - Now you can directly run the python file (TeraCrypt.py) if you want .
 - Or you can convert python file into an executable file too!
 To do that pip install & run "auto-py-to-exe".